Waiving Berklee Student Health Insurance

 Students are not eligible for any of the subsidized Commonwealth Care programs and these programs cannot be used to waive the student health insurance plan.
 Students are eligible for the insurance plans offered through Commonwealth Choice, but these plans should be reviewed carefully as they may have very high deductibles and sometimes limited benefits.

 If you are under the age of 26, you MAY be eligible to enroll as a dependent under the employer health insurance plan held by your parent(s).
 However, before you do so, you should fully compare the employer plan against this Student Plan to determine which plan’s rates, benefits and coverage are most appropriate for you.

 How Do I Determine If My Current Insurance Provides Coverage Comparable to Berklee's Student Health Insurance Plan So I Can Waive?

 Not all plans provide adequate coverage, including out-of-state Medicaid plans, Commonwealth Choice, certain HMOs, and managed care plans.
+In addition, students are not eligible for any of the subsidized Commonwealth Care programs and these programs cannot be used to waive the Student Health Insurance Plan.
 If you already have health insurance, before waiving coverage be sure to check with your insurance company to determine if your current Insurance Plan provides coverage comparable to the important benefits included in the BCBS Student Blue Plan: